 - Improve indoor air quality and employee health, and reduce odors

 - Upgrade product quality or make processes more efficint

 - Improve local air quality

-Contact Kari Canteraro (651-757-2875) for technical assistance.
-See the Grants and loans page to find funding for your VOC reduction efforts.
+Contact Kari Cantarero (651-757-2875) for technical assistance.
+See the Funding opportunities page to find funding for your VOC reduction efforts.
 Learn what other businesses have done to reduce VOCs on the Successful emissions-reduction projects page.

 Wayne’s Auto Body (Hastings) took a big step toward being more environmentally friendly, with big changes in its operations in order to reduce the amount of VOCs it produces.

 Gas-powered landscaping equipment is a significant source of volatile organic compounds (VOCs) and other air emissions, particularly in urban areas.
 The average gas-powered push mower produces 14.76 pounds of air pollution in an hour — the same amount as driving your car for 200 miles!
 These pollutants are harmful to equipment operators and the community's air quality.
 Switch to battery- or propane-powered equipment to cut your air emissions, protect your employees from pollutants and engine noise, save money on gas, and safeguard community health.
 Learn more on the Grants for alternative landscaping equipment page.